 5-valve dual-wave set.
 Superseded by the model 27N which used miniature valves.

-The models 27 and 32 were the broadcast band and dual wave (respectively) table models from Columbus in 1948 (although some early examples have been seen with a 1947 date code).
+The models 27 and 32 were the dual wave and broadcast band (respectively) table models from Columbus in 1948 (although some early examples have been seen with a 1947 date code).
 The cabinet style was pretty standard for sets from Columbus around this era, although later variants used the newer rectangular escutcheon without the step-down at the bottom that was so common on sets from around WWII.
 There were quite a few variants, so expect to see a suffix letter of some sort